birkin/reserves_uploader/README.md

         - push to GitHub
     - make sublime/vs_code project
     - update names
-        - change all `django_template_project` references to name of project
+        - change all `reserves_uploader_project` references to name of project
-        - change all `app_x` references to actual name of app
+        - change all `reserves_uploader_app` references to actual name of app
-        - include in above app_x directory
+        - include in above reserves_uploader_app directory
-        - change all `DJANGO_TEMPLATE__` settings references to name of project-settings prefix
+        - change all `RSRVS_UPLDR__` settings references to name of project-settings prefix
     - make env

             /path/to/python3 -m venv /path/to/project_x_stuff/env_x